TheNoobInventor/lidarbot/README.md

 use_sim_time:=true
 ```

-In another terminal, navigate to the workspace directory again and start `rviz2`:
+In another terminal, navigate to the workspace directory again and start `rviz2` with the `lidarbot_slam.rviz` config file:

 ```
 rviz2 -d src/lidarbot_slam/rviz/lidarbot_slam.rviz